fabiocuri/ExTRI/README.md

 ## Build train and test ML data

    * python3 build_data.py --folder train && python3 build_data.py --folder test/merged

+In this step, a preprocessing is done under 'preprocess_text'.
+Then, train_preprocessed.txt and test_preprocessed.txt are the preprocessed sentences with additional lowercasing, integer, white space and stop-words removal, and stemming (check preprocessing.py)

 ## OPTION 1: Run RNN